mghextreme/pipefy-uipath-activities/docs/updateCardField.md

 ### &lt;In&gt; CardID : long

-ID of the Card to be updated
+ID of the Card to be updated.

-You can find this info from the link when accessing it through the web.
+You can find this info from the API or from the link when accessing it through the web.

 ### &lt;In&gt; FieldID : string

-ID of the field to be updated
+ID of the field to be updated.

 ### &lt;In&gt; Value : object

-Value to be placed at the field
+Value to be placed at the field.

+> *Important!* When setting fields which accept multiple values, such as attachments, watch out for:
+>
+> - Make sure to set the field as an array object
+> - Because you're setting the field, any value present in the list will be removed

 ## Inherited Arguments